 Created in 1909, the Albina Shipyard, also called the Albina Engine and Machine Works Shipyard, was one of the first major shipyards established in Portland, Oregon.
 Along with repairing and renovating vessels, the shipyard became well-known in the country for its shipbuilding.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 There is currently over $30 billion in asbestos trust funds, set up for those who are victims to asbestos-related diseases.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.

 Albina Shipyard History

 Since its inception and up until 2009, Albina has been a household name in shipbuilding.
-World War II, in particular, heightened the shipyard’s popularity after producing a string of tugboats, sub chasers, a landing craft, fireboats, warships, tankers, freighters, and barges.
+World War II, in particular, helped increase the shipyard’s popularity after it produced a string of tugboats, sub chasers, a landing craft, fireboats, warships, tankers, freighters, and barges.

-Soon after the war, Albina Shipyard began focusing on commercial vessels.
-Since the shipyard was already so well-known for building excellent vessels, commercial success came quickly.
+After the war, Albina Shipyard began focusing on commercial vessels.
+Since the shipyard was already well-known for building excellent vessels, commercial success came quickly.
 Numerous ships were created, including ferries, barges, yachts, and tugboats for commercial use across the world.